 Pippa Passes - John Butler Yeats

-...a quaint notion, minted in the early years of the 19th century as a uniform hierarchy for the ordering of society in Britain.
+...a quaint notion which appears to have been minted in the early years of the 19th century as a uniform hierarchy for the ordering of society in Britain.
 Some may argue that, strictly speaking, it belongs to centuries before the English Reformation.

 Or, to put it another way: God's in His Heaven, All's right with the world.
 So sang Pippa, the little silk-winder from Asolo in Robert Browning's poem, Pippa Passes.
 Perhaps he should have made that a qualifying clause: When God's in His Heaven, All's right with the world.

 I was reminded of this some years ago by an online article entitled The Power of Words.
-Marsha Hansen revives the convention of giving honour to God before a public address.
+Marsha Hansen revives the convention of giving honour to God before a public performance.
 She feels that only African Americans of a certain age will know where she's coming from.
 At the time, I couldn't help wondering what this practice might signify to Barack Obama, or John McCain.
 Doubtless, it would be as mystifying to Donald Trump as the customs of Ancient Mesopotamia.
-Few will have been taken in by his charade at the Western Wall of Jerusalem.

 Time was, when before a meal, with all family members assembled (simultaneously!) around the table, the head of the household would say 'Grace', a prayer of thanks to God for providing their food, but not only that, a blessing upon it that it would nourish the body and do no harm if it were contaminated.
 It was a kind of domestic Eucharist.
 The tradition survived through WWII and into the sixties when a certain degree of affluence and taking things for granted began to permeate social life.
 Today, it is observed only in religious orders, in academe and at (some) public functions.
 Even among Christian and other Faith families, it has become an overlooked habit.